gavinarori/backend-user-management/README.md

 ## Deploy on Vercel
 The easiest way to deploy this project is to use the [Vercel Platform](https://vercel.com/docs/deployments/overview) from the creators of Next.js.

-## What's next?
-Share the video and subscribe to the channel if you want to see more videos like this.
-I will be posting more videos on Next.js, React, TypeScript, and other web technologies, so stay tuned!

-## Check out my other videos on [YouTube](https://www.youtube.com/channel/UCm4jwz-lWqNJ_5eG-37cuwQ)